 My original sources for pooling all of this information...

-Parent to Parent has an hour-long archived webinar that walks you through the Katie Beckett application in detail, including each of these Physician Forms.
+Parent to Parent has a webinar that walks you through the Katie Beckett application in detail, including each of these Physician Forms.
 You'll submit your email address in order to receive a link to the video, but their emails are worth getting anyway.
+You'll also have additional example completed forms.

 Sheila Carter has two special needs kiddos and knows her stuff inside & out.
 She founded a nonprofit, Cam & Madi's Promise, so she could help parents with this application at no cost.
 She was an invaluable resource to me and answered dozens of questions on these dizzying forms!